As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “When my boss suddenly called me into his office, I was as terrified as a mouse caught in a trap.”
+• “When my boss suddenly called me into his office, I was as scared as a mouse caught in a trap.”

-- “When the team learned about the last-minute presentation, they were as terrified as a mouse caught in a trap.”
+• “When the team learned about the last-minute presentation, they were as scared as a mouse caught in a trap.”

 Other Ways to Say:

-As shaky as a leaf in the wind
+As Scared as a Feather in a Fire

 Other Ways to Say:

-5. As jumpy as a frog on a hot sidewalk
+As Scared as a Frog on a Hot Sidewalk

 Meaning: Used for someone who is extremely nervous or easily startled.